 - Walking to meetings;

-- Using no disposable cups, dishes or cloths anywhere;
+- Using no disposable cups, dishes or clothes anywhere;

 - Using enviro-friendly soaps and cleaners;